andrasq/node-qnit/Readme.md

 equal to count.
 Count must be positive.
 The test will fail if the assertion count is different.

+TODO: `expect` does not wait any additional time for the test to complete

 ### t.done( )

 callback that must be called when the test finishes